wardymate/round-one-feb-20/README.md

 *Hint*: Start by writing a method that can return the scrabble score of any given word.

+*NOTE*:
-*NOTE*: It might be that multiple words score the highest.
+- It might be that multiple words score the highest.
 It's sufficient to return any one of them.
+- Your method should be case-insensitive.